bluegreen-labs/skytrackr/cran-comments.md

 This is a re-submission of the {skytrackr} package.
 The packages estimates the position of animals using geolocation by light through inverse model optimization and parameter estimation.

-The updates include small issues found: including a \dontrun statement (replaced with \donttest as too calculation/time intensive, removal of a stray set.seed() reference in the stk_cluster() function and the inclusion of a doi reference to underlying theory (although not fully applicable as the applied optimization is calibration free).
+The updates include small issues found: including a \dontrun statement replaced with \donttest (as too calculation/time intensive), removal of a stray set.seed() reference in the stk_cluster() function and the inclusion of a reference (link) to underlying theory.

-In addition, through testing with collaborators some other improvements were made obvious.
-In particular, the data ingestion now supports batch processing (both reading and screening the data for outliers).
+In addition, through testing with collaborators some other improvements were made.
+In particular, the data ingestion now supports batch processing (both reading from a list of files and screening the data for outliers on multiple light loggers).
 The feedback of these routines has also improved.
 Plotting data has improved to allow for uneven time steps (which happens in some instances).

-Additional documentation on parallization using {multidplyr} and general advice on optimization strategies is now provided in two additional vignettes.
+Additional documentation on parallization using {multidplyr} and general advice on optimization strategies is now provided in two additional short vignettes.

 Kind regards,
 Koen Hufkens